2020-2021 Club List

 Location: 50 Evergreen Ave. (this is a community-based youth group)

 Youth Leading Positive Change *** Apply Today!
-SPF100 empowers teens to lead positive change in the community through exciting campaigns, videos and events.
+SPF100 empowers teens to lead positive social change in the community through exciting campaigns, videos and events.
 We meet every Thursday from 3:30pm – 5:30pm, plus 2-4 hours per month for project planning and events.
-We are looking for energetic youth leaders to serve as drug and alcohol-free role models and work as part of a team to address issues impacting teens including, drug/alcohol use and related problems like depression and bullying.
-DYK: Most SHS Students DON’T use Alcohol or Marijuana.
-Youth leaders earn 70 volunteer hours for their participation and a $100 monthly stipend.
-Pick up an application at the SHS Club Fair or the Main Public Library.
+We are looking for energetic youth leaders to serve as drug and alcohol-free positive role models and work as part of a team to address issues impacting teens including drug/alcohol use and related problems like depression and bullying.
+Youth leaders get 60 volunteer hours and up to $600 for full participation.
+Pick up an application at the SHS Club Fair or the Teen Room at the Main Public Library.
 This is a community-based youth group supported by Somerville Cares About Prevention (SCAP).

 Open to all students 9-12 (member does not have to be of Hispanic descent or be taking Spanish in school).
 It is a student- centered club that celebrates Hispanic heritage and culture and promotes interest of the Spanish language.
 It also provides students with hands-on opportunities to explore and enjoy Spanish language and culture.
 Activities such as Spanish films, authentic food, music, dance, art, and history will allow students a chance to connect in a diverse and casual environment.
 Class code on Google Classroom: 5buwf8k

 Student Council is a student-led group that involves its members in meaningful decision-making and action in and around the school.
 This representative body, whose leaders are chosen by their classmates, also organizes activities such as the rally and student government day.
 It is also responsible for holding all elections that take place during the school year, and it advises school administration on important matters affecting students.